Hudson River Museum

-The Hudson River Museum, located in Trevor Park in Yonkers, New York, is the largest museum in Westchester County.
-The Yonkers Museum, founded in 1919 at City Hall, became the Hudson River Museum in 1948.
-While often considered an art museum by the public, due to the extensive collection of Hudson River School paintings, the museum also features exhibits on the history, science and heritage of the region.
+The Hudson River Museum, located in Trevor Park in Yonkers, New York, is the largest museum in Westchester County, and features the only public planetarium in the county.
+While often considered an art museum due to its extensive collection of Hudson River School paintings, the museum also presents exhibits on the history, science and heritage of the region.The Museum is accredited by the American Alliance of Museums, since 1974.

 History

-Founded in 1919 as the Yonkers Museum, the facility was also known as the Yonkers Museum of Science and the Arts, prior to being named the Hudson River Museum.
-The museum originally contained a number of mineral specimens housed in Yonkers City Hall.
-Photographer Rudolf Eickemeyer Jr., a lifelong resident of Yonkers, played a key role in the creation of the museum, as did sculptor Isidore Konti, and George J. Stengel.
+Founded in 1919 by Edwin C. Mott as the Yonkers Museum in a room at Yonkers City Hall, the collection initially featured minerals but grew to include zoological specimens, paintings, statuary and other eclectic objects.
+Photographer Rudolf Eickemeyer Jr., a lifelong resident of Yonkers, also played a key role in the creation of the museum, as did sculptor Isidore Konti, and George J. Stengel.